seblhaire/formsbootstrap/README.md

 	  );
 	}
    ```
-    * `csrfrefreshroute` _route to a function that refreshes csrf token.
-Default null.
     * `csrf`: csrf token, automatically initialized on form creation.
     * `remove_validation_function`: callback function used to remove validation messages for custom field.
 Use this fuction if your form contains fields that are not listed in the top of this document and not processed by this form package.
 Default: `null`.
     * `clearonclick_function`: if you have validation message on your form and click on a field that has a message, this message is removed.
 Use this fuction if your form contains fields that are not listed in the top of this document and not processed by this form package.
 Default: `null`.